arushiv/islet_cage/README.md

 This repository contains code to run analyses presented in the manuscript:
 ## [Integrating Enhancer RNA signatures with diverse omics data identifies characteristics of transcription initiation in pancreatic islets](https://www.biorxiv.org/content/10.1101/812552v1)

-Directories in the `analysis` folder contain scripts for different analyses.
-Everything is run using [snakemake](http://snakemake.readthedocs.io/en/latest/) version 5.5.0.
+Directories in the `analysis` folder contain individual workflows, run using [snakemake](http://snakemake.readthedocs.io/en/latest/) version 5.5.0.
 Config for a SLURM cluster execution are provided.
 The analysis directories follow this general pattern:
 ```
 ├── run.sh : for workflow execution
 ├── configs